-For many people, treatment programs like psychodynamic psychotherapy, cognitive behavioral therapy have proven to have more lasting results than psychotropic medications.
+For many people, treatment programs like psychodynamic psychotherapy, and cognitive behavioral therapy have proven to have more lasting results than psychotropic medications.
 These therapies teach you coping skills.
 They help you to identify negative thinking and give you the necessary tools to challenge and replace these beliefs.

 When people go through psychotherapy treatment, they learn what triggers their reactions to specific fears or situations.
 Talk therapies and cognitive therapy help people overcome these triggers so they can have a better life.
 Moreover, these methods teach you skills that will help you in the longer run.
-This allows individuals not only to feel better but gives them something to fall back on if their stressors return in near future.
+This allows individuals not only to feel better but gives them something to fall back on if their stressors return in the near future.

 Unlike some psychotropic medications, psychotherapy is not addictive.
 Furthermore, studies have shown that cognitive-behavioral therapy can be more effective at relieving depression and anxiety than medication.